Amsterdam/design-system/documentation/storybook.md

 3. The controls for the component, which displays all args for the component.
 4. A canvas for every other story, each with an introduction.

-We write our documentation in Dutch.
+We write our documentation in English, the stories are Dutch.

 ## Best practices for controls